 If you decide to use a sacrificial anode it's important to check the condition of the metal and replace if it is broken down or degraded.
 An anode should last at least 6-12 months and it's often sufficient to check the anode yearly during pool opening or closing.

 It's difficult to say whether a sacrificial anode is absolutely necessary for every salt water pool owner.
-There are a lot of variables that include the overall water chemistry and the types of metals in your pool system.
+There are a lot of variables that include the overall water chemistry and the types of metals present in your pool system.
+In most cases the metal used for ladders, steps and light housings is high grade stainless steel which should resist any corroding.
+In some older pools we have seen that these surfaces have corroded but is probably due to a lower grade of steel or steel plating.

 In the realm of pool chemistry it's often difficult to give a blanket answer because of the many variables.
 We do know that a pool that is kept perfectly balanced at 7.4 pH can still experience galvanic corrosion from the salt water in the pool.
 Proper pH balancing is important but won't always prevent all corrosion because there are other factors including alkalinity and chlorine production.